Grandeur of the Seas: Ship-board fire

 On 27 May 2013 at 2:50 am EDT, a fire broke out on the third deck of Grandeur of the Seas.
 The fire was extinguished within three hours, and major damage was limited to the aftmost sections of decks 3, 4, and 5.
 As a precaution, all passengers were required to report to evacuation locations for several hours.
 No evacuation was necessary, and the ship was able to continue under her own power to the Bahamas.
 The remainder of the cruise was canceled and passengers were flown back to their point of origin from Freeport, Bahamas.

 Capsized lifeboat

-On 16 January 2017, a lifeboat fell off of Grandeur of the Seas while it was docked in Charleston as part of a 10-day Bahamas cruise.
+On 16 January 2017, a lifeboat fell off Grandeur of the Seas while it was docked in Charleston as part of a 10-day Bahamas cruise.
 The fall wire of the lifeboat was undergoing scheduled maintenance and the wire slipped during retrieval, causing the lifeboat to fall into the water.
 The lifeboat subsequently capsized.
 No injuries were reported and the cruise was not delayed after Royal Caribbean consulted with the US Coast Guard.